Arondight/sudodev/README.md

 1. `sudodev`

-    This allows you add or delete device
+    This allows you to add or to delete devices

 2. `sudodevd`

-    This is the daemon, you should not startup this manually, you had better start it via your sevice manager such as systemctl and initctl (for earlier, `/etc/init.d/sudodevd` for SysVinit and `/etc/rc.d/rc.sudodevd` for BSD init).
+    This is the daemon, you should not start this manually, you are recommanded to start it via your sevice manager such as systemctl and initctl (for earlier, `/etc/init.d/sudodevd` for SysVinit and `/etc/rc.d/rc.sudodevd` for BSD init).

-# SAFETY
+# SECURITY

-Do not worry, this is safe.
+Do not worry, this is secure.

-For further, you can remove rule for your account in `/etc/sudoers` after create a "special device", then only people with the following two cases can get root
+In addition, you can remove rules for your account from `/etc/sudoers` after creating a "special device", so that only people in the following two categories can get root
 privilege:

-1. He know root password (if your root account has a password)
+1. He knows root password (if your root account has a password)
 + He has one of these special devices

 # NOTICE

-**Do not repart your device**, or UUID will changed, and this device will lose effectiveness.
+**Do not repart your device**, or UUID will change, and this device will lose effectiveness.

 # COPYRIGHT